Write NMEA data to a database (using MS Access in this example)

 Figure 10: Binding variables and columns in the table

 7. For each column, specify a parser variable.
 You can select most variables from the dropdown list.
-If the list does not contain a variable that was present in the active items list at Step 2, you can enter the variable’s name manually.
+If the list does not contain a variable that was present in the active items list in Step 2, you can enter the variable's name manually.

 8. In the list, delete any columns that you don't need to write data to.
 For example, you can delete a field of the Counter type or a field that is filled with a default value.

 9. Click the "OK" button to save the changes.
 From now on, each time new data are received, they will be immediately written to the database.

 The final configuration of the data export module you may load from this file using the "Load & Save" button.